pulvreakt/pulvreakt/docsite/docs/tutorial-rabbitmq-platform/create-device-component.md

 }
 ```

-Also the `DeviceCommunicationComponent` is quite simple: receives the messages from the neighbours thanks to
+Also, the `DeviceCommunicationComponent` is quite simple: receives messages from the neighbours thanks to
-the `deviceCommunication` and forward that messages to the behaviour through the `componentCommunicator`.
+the `deviceCommunication` and forward those messages to the behaviour through the `componentCommunicator`.

-In this class we exploit the power of the Kotlin coroutines to react asynchronously to the receiving of the messages.
+In this class, we exploit the power of the Kotlin coroutines to react asynchronously to the receiving of the messages.
-So, all the logic for the messages' handling is implemented in the `initialize()` method, which suspend forever in this
+So, all the logic for the messages' handling is implemented in the `initialize()` method, which suspends forever in this
 case.